What Is Cortisol & What Causes High Levels Of This Stress Hormone

 How cortisol steroid works in your body.

 "[Cortisol is] responsible for maintaining the health of and proper communication between every cell in your body," Aviva Romm, M.D., integrative medicine doctor and herbalist, told mbg.
-"When it is in a healthy rhythm, cortisol is highest in the morning to give us energy to get our day started, keep inflammation low, and keep immune response at its peak.
+"When it is in a healthy rhythm, cortisol is highest in the morning1 to give us energy to get our day started, keep inflammation low, and keep immune response at its peak2.
 It is naturally lowest before bed, allowing us to wind down into a rest-and-repair phase."

 It also helps to keep us safe.
 When your body perceives a threat, your hypothalamus sends a signal to your adrenal glands to start pumping out hormones like cortisol.
 This release sets off physiological responses designed to help you get out of danger, pronto.
 Your heart rate and blood sugar levels spike, and you start to feel anxious.
 And nonessential systems—like your digestive and reproductive systems—temporarily shut down.
 That allows your body to devote more energy and focus to helping you escape the threat.